chrishoina/ords-flask-livelab-2024/get-started/get-started.md

    ![Acknowledging the resource templates.](images/workshop-presentation-ten.png " ")

-6. You will need to copy each of these URI's to your clipboard.
+6. Next, copy each of these URI's to your clipboard.

    > In a few moments, you will return to the Jupyter lab to input these into the application code.